jmackey-astro/PION/analysis/projection/README.txt

 "ubuntu16", "OSX" and "SUPERMUC".
 If you have a different OS then either modify the Makefile yourself or contact the authors.

+X-ray table was generated using Xspec 12 APEC model with Asplund abundances, and is in units erg.cm^{3}.s^{-1}, and should be divided by 4pi to get an emissivity per solid angle.

 run with, e.g.,
 ./projection2D /path/to/data/ FILENAME_0000.000 30 IMGFILE 3 0